FI-153/Remindy/README.md

 To clear a reminder you can tap on the circle on the left of the title.

 ### Settings
-From the settings screen you can customize the appearence of the app and clear all the reminders.
+From the settings screen you can customize the appearance of the app and clear all the reminders.

 ![Settings View](https://github.com/user-attachments/assets/2ef58efe-47f3-4774-a424-283b386d20ac)